 It is strongly suggested that:

-- you meet with your potential mentor to begin planning as early as possible.
+- you meet with your potential mentor to begin planning as early as possible

 - you review your application and project overview with your mentor prior to submission.

-Applications for SAs will be reviewed by a faculty panel and awarded based on the merit of the proposed project.
+Applications for SRAs will be reviewed by a faculty panel and awarded based on the merit of the proposed project.
 Visit the funding page for examples of high quality funded applications.
 Applications will be rated on the following criteria:

 - the extent to which the proposal is clear and well organized.